FuelCellUAV/fcuav/README.md

 fcuav
 =====

-software for the fuel cell UAV, powered by raspberryPi
+Software for the fuel cell UAV, powered by raspberryPi.

+Note that this containes submodules (repositories within repositories).
+Some of which need setting up:

+1. Navigate to "h100/piface/", run "./install.sh"